aliyahgood/portfolio/README.md

 ### [Dune Spice Production Management System]()

-Designed a relational database system and built an interactive web-based frontend to enable users to efficiently manage and report on production data.
+Designed a relational database system and built an interactive web-based frontend to enable users to manage and report on production data efficiently.

 **Technologies Used:** SQL, JavaScript